PolicyStat/terrarium/docs/user_guide.rst

 Storing terrarium environments on S3
 ====================================

-Terrarium also supports storing and retrievin archives stored on Amazon S3.
+Terrarium also supports storing and retrieving archives stored on Amazon S3.
 The following options are only available if ``boto`` is installed.

   * ``--s3-bucket``